 Applying for grant/renewal/transfer of a Private Hire or Hackney Carriage vehicle licence

-When submitting the application you will be required to submit all of the following (documents must be original):
+When submitting the application you will be required to submit all of the following original documents:

-- MOT certificate and compliance pass certificate issued by one of our designated garages (these can be emailed to email@example.com)
+- Valid compliance test pass certificate issued by one of our designated garages

 - Valid insurance certificate covering the driver for hire and reward and third party risks to passengers